-Simply stated...

-Today's dining chairs fail seniors...because they are not designed to MOVE!

-As a result caregivers risk personal injury when providing mealtime assistance.

-Therefore...

-Dining chairs designed for seniors and caregivers should include features that enable chairs to SWIVEL...TURN...ROLL...and BRAKE for safety!
+Simply stated Today's dining chairs are outdatedbecause they are not designed to MOVE!
+As a result, caregivers (the person behind the chair) experience fatigue and risk personal injury each time they provide mealtime assistance.
+Therefore Dining chairs designed for seniors and caregivers should include features that enable chairs to SWIVELTURNROLLand BRAKE for safety!
 These features eliminate the need for care staff to push / pull / shove / twist when providing mealtime assistance.